lukej212/site/content/blog/style-sins/index.md

 #### Sweatpants in public

 Sweatpants are a wonderful invention.
-They're confortable, they're warm, and they make you look like an athlete.
+They're comfortable, they're warm, and they make you look like an athlete.
 They can even be used as pajama pants in the colder months!
 But they should never be worn in public, that is unless you're going to the gym or running around your neighborhood like Rocky Balboa.
 Maybe you don't care about how you look, you don't